 Psiphon is a tool that aims to defeat internet censorship.
-It does so by connecting a Windows desktop or Android device to the Psiphon censorship-circumvention network expressly for the purpose of circumventing internet censorship measures.
+Originally dubbed XP Psiphon, it does so by connecting a Windows desktop or Android device to the Psiphon censorship-circumvention network expressly for the purpose of circumventing internet censorship measures.
 It’s aimed to help the citizens of countries deemed

 A word about Psiphon and privacy

 Psiphon does not increase your online privacy, and should not be considered or used as an online security tool.

 - Occasionally records additional usage data which will be disclosed on its Privacy Bulletin

 - Shares access data with its partners so they can see how often their sites are visited and from where

 - Runs all of the Psiphon servers itself, although the code is open source and available on GitHub

 Related: What’s the best VPN for Tor and how to combine them.

 There is an understandable inclination to label VPNs and Psiphon as the same technology.
 They have different aims, though.
 When using a VPN, the act of using it is typically not hidden, but the contents of what you’re doing are.
 There are obfuscation techniques that can be used such as Obfsproxy, or even just putting and OpenVPN server on port 443 goes a long way to hiding it within normal HTTPS traffic.
 But, it doesn’t always work.
 Even the TOR browser is easily detected by ISPs and can draw unwanted attention.